Discover art and science in a myriad of spherical reflections.

 Cut the Styrofoam to fit the bottom of the box.

-Cover the Styrofoam with black construction paper cut to size or cover the Styrofoam with the flat black paint.
+Cover the Styrofoam with black construction paper cut to size or with the flat black paint.

-Lay the holiday ornaments in the box in a single layer, packed as closely as possible.
-Gently but firmly push the stem end of each ball into the Styrofoam so that it’s held securely.
-If you’re using construction paper, push the stem end of each ball into the construction paper so that it makes a mark, then cut the paper at the marked points to make insertion into the foam easier.
+Lay the holiday ornaments in the box in a single layer, packed as close together as possible.
+Gently but firmly push the stem end of each ball into the Styrofoam so that it’s held securely in place.
+If you've lined the box with construction paper, push the stem end of each ball into the construction paper so that it makes a mark, then cut the paper at the marked points to make insertion into the foam easier.
 CAUTION: we recommend wearing gloves if you are handling glass ornaments and push gently or cut into the Styrofoam so the ornaments don't shatter.

 To Do and Notice